-Students are advised that clinical sites require Criminal Background checks.
-Any fees to meet this requirement are the responsibility of the student.
+Students are advised that clinical sites require Criminal Background checks and BEAS consent.
+Any fees to meet these requirements are the responsibility of the student.
 Students with known criminal background or legal actions may be denied enrollment and /or progression in the program.
 The Board of Nursing, NH RSA 326-B:15 requires fingerprinting and a criminal records check before a license will be issued.